Thank you so much for joining or for staying with me if you've been listening for a little bit.

 You've got a whole lot of the never Trump crew out there saying, I told you, better step away now.

-Uh better step away before it's too late.
+Better step away before it's too late.

-Or no, there's something else.
+Or no, there's something else?

 Someone needs to explain to me, step away and then what?

-I want to know what the answer maybe there'll be an answer.
+I want to know what the answer.

 I haven't heard it yet.